 - We need to educate our clients and external auditors about the standards that we are held to by law.
 We must help them understand that our risk assessments are our calculation of due care and our rationale for our safeguards, and that this is a legally required rationale for our security controls.
 And we must help external parties understand when their prescription for our controls actually increases our risks (which you can demonstrate with your risk assessment as well).

 - We must be sure that the third parties that we contract with are conducting their risk assessments and managing controls that are reasonable and appropriate.
 In fact, we should start our audits of our third parties with the following question, “May I see your risk assessment so I understand the level of risk you are managing to?”
-We can also remind our contracted third parties that we will not demand that they implement controls that we design because that could cause them to redirect their security investments that may be better placed elsewhere.
+We can also remind our contracted third parties that we will not demand that they implement controls that we design because that could cause them to redirect their cyber security investments that may be better placed elsewhere.

 So as I finalize my preparations for my CAMP IT presentation my one clear message will be this: We need a risk management tipping point in the U.S. We cannot realize the benefits of inter-organizational security exchange without a significant population taking part on these conversations.
 We already have many laws and regulations telling us to perform risk assessments, so our third parties will be satisfying their duty of care if they follow these laws and regulations.
 But we will only achieve that tipping point if we each commit to risk management as our own means for managing security and compliance, and as the primary way we engage in security conversations with other organizations.